Benefits of Cavity Fillings

-As well as being used to fill cavities in your teeth, fillings can also be used to repair cracked, worn and broken teeth in dentistry.
-Whether it’s to assist in warding off decay or to improve your smile, cavity fillings have a large number of benefits.
-These are some:
+In addition to filling cavities, fillings can also help repair cracked, worn and broken teeth.
+Whether it’s to assist in warding off decay or to improve your smile, cavity fillings have a large number of benefits, some of which include:

-- Durability: Fillings are long-lasting solutions that’ll protect your tooth for an extensive period of time.
+- Durability: Fillings can protect your tooth for a considerable period.